CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 When you change directions, you can control the turn signals using a remote attached to the handlebar.
 This way, you let other road users know where you go – just as you do in a car.

 The Lumos Companion app allows you to customize the lights, check how much battery is left, and more.
-If you pair the helmet with Apple Watch, it will turn the turn signals based on your gestures.
+Pairing the helmet with an Apple Watch will turn the turn signals based on your gestures.

-LUMOS Kickstart is a well-ventilated helmet, so it is comfortable even in summer.
+LUMOS Kickstart is a well-ventilated helmet that is comfortable even in summer.
 Of course, you can adjust its size using the rear dial.

-Kickstart’s main downsides are the battery life that lasts up to 10 hrs.
+Kickstart’s main downsides are the battery life, lasting up to 10 hrs.
 This is much lower than the battery life of the Smart4u helmet and a higher weight of 0.84lb (380g) than other commuter helmets.

 Sizes available: